DeepSpectrum/DeepSpectrumLite/README.md

 **DeepSpectrumLite** is a Python toolkit to design and train light-weight Deep Neural Networks (DNNs) for classification tasks from raw audio data.
 The trained models run on embedded devices.

-DeepSpectrumLite features an extraction pipeline which first creates visual representations for audio data - plots of spectrograms.
+DeepSpectrumLite features an extraction pipeline that first creates visual representations for audio data - plots of spectrograms.
-The image plots are then fed to a DNN.
+The image plots are then fed into a DNN.
 This could be a pre-trained Image Convolutional Neural Network (CNN).
 Activations of a specific layer then form the final feature vectors which are used for the final classification.

 The trained models can be easily converted to a TensorFlow Lite model.
 During the converting process, the model becomes smaller and faster optimised for inference on embedded devices.